fejlek/Nine-Circles-Bayes/3 Third Circle - Bayes Factors/Third_circle_1_factors.md

 ### Prior Predictive Check

-The random effect is complex enough that it warrants some caution when computing Bayes factors.
+Our random effect model is just complex enough that it warrants some caution when computing Bayes factors.
 We know that the Bayes factors depend heavily on our priors, so we should check that our priors are reasonable.
 Additionally, computing Bayes factors (using bridge sampling) is